 A deliciously creamy, savory and slightly sweet pumpkin sauce coats fresh ravioli.
 A quick and easy main course that's equal parts elegant and satisfying!

-- 2 tbsp. hulled pumpkin seeds, for garnish (optional)
+- 2 tablespoons (19 g) hulled pumpkin seeds, for garnish (optional)

 - For the ravioli: set a large pot of water over high heat to boil.
-While waiting for water to boil, proceed with the following steps (see note below about timing for the ravioli).
+While waiting for water to boil, proceed with the following steps (see notes 1 - 2 re: timing for the ravioli).

-- If using the optional pumpkin seeds for garnish: set a medium saucepan over medium-high heat.
+- If using the optional pumpkin seeds for garnish: set a medium sauté pan (see note 3) over medium-high heat.
 Add the pumpkin seeds into the hot pan and cook for 1 - 2 minutes, stirring frequently, until the pumpkin seeds begin to pop and turn brown.
-Remove seeds onto a cutting board and roughly chop.
-Set aside.
+Remove seeds from pan and aside.

-- In the same saucepan set to medium heat, add the pumpkin puree, broth or stock, salt, pepper and paprika.
-Whisk to combine and cook for 1 - 2 minutes.
+- Whisk to combine and cook for 1 - 2 minutes.
 Add the heavy cream and whisk to combine.
-Bring to a simmer and cook for 6 - 7 minutes or until the sauce thickens.
+Bring to a simmer and cook for 6 - 7 minutes or until the sauce thickens, whisking frequently.
 Reduce the heat if needed to maintain a simmer (do not boil).